freshcells/state-inspector/README.md

 Inspect if a state tree, a nested object or any object has certain states or values.

-An Inspector can take n Inspections and an Inspection can produce several issues.
+An Inspector can take n Inspections and an Inspection can produce several Issues.
 The Inspector iterates Inspections which inspect the given object.

 Each inspection has a success and failure callback.